christinedraper/knife-topo/README.md

 an outline for a new topology will be exported.
 The exported JSON can be used as the basis for a new topology definition.

-If nodes are specified, these will be added into the export in addition to any nodes that are in the topology.
+If nodes are specified, these will be exported in addition to any nodes that are in the topology.

-If no topology is specified, all existing topologies in that environment will be exported.
+If no topology is specified, all defined topologies will be exported.

 ### Examples:
 The following will export all topologies to a file called 'sys1_test.json'.